 - Emergency Department

 At Children's Hospital Los Angeles, we are constantly looking for evidence-based methods for growing and improving the RN Residency program.
 Feedback from our previous RN Residents is precious to us.
 We approach previous RN Residents annually for five years after they complete the program for feedback on how to improve our program.

 Results of Previous Evaluations

-Anonymous feedback that CHLA received from program graduates has resulted in significant changes to the way the program is delivered.
-A few examples of changes we have made include:
+Feedback received from program graduates has resulted in significant changes to the way the program is delivered.
+A few examples of these changes include: